vEnhance/1802/src/regions.typ

 But in 18.02, you will need to pay much more attention.

 #warning(title: [Warning: if you are proof-capable, read the grown-up version])[
-  This entire section is going to be a lot of wishy-washy terms that I don't actually give definitions for.
+  This entire chapter is going to be a lot of wishy-washy terms that I don't actually give definitions for.
   If you are a high-school student preparing for a math olympiad, or you are someone who can read proofs,